13th December, 2022

 Asbestos is so high risk, it has its own set of regulations, the Control of Asbestos at Work Regulations.

-Employers have a duty to provide a safe place of work at all time, and this includes controlling dust exposure.
+Even if you don't work with high-risk hazardous dust, dust is a problem that shouldn't be ignored.
+Employers must provide a safe place of work at all times, and this includes controlling dust exposure.

 Using power tools to cut, grind and drill creates high levels of dust.
 If materials are cut to size in a controlled manufacturing environment, with specialist extraction and dust control, it can eliminate dust in your workplace.